ncphillips/crowdstudy/README.md

 ## Database
 Data is stored in a Mongo database, which is made accessible through `req.db`.
 By default, there are no models or any other kind of type checking, but feel free to add them as needed.

 ### The Worker Collection
 Information about workers from Crowdflower and Mechanical Turk will be stored in a MongoDB `workers` collection.
-These documents will have the following structure:
+Although there is currently no helper functions or validation for these documents, they should have the following structure:

     {
         id: 1341235,                // The Crowdflower or mTurk ID.